-Individual site data for the complete period of record were plotted as time series graphs (see http://serc.fiu.edu/wqmnetwork/CONTOUR%20MAPS/ContourMaps.htm) to illustrate any temporal trends that might have occurred.
-Temporal trends were quantified by simple regression with significance set at P<0.05.
+Individual site data for the complete period of record were plotted as time series graphs to illustrate any temporal trends that might have occurred.
+Temporal trends were quantified by simple regression with significance set at P<0.10.

 3. Results